Handling interrupts is tricky at best. Here's a few suggestions.

 The ISR starts running almost magically when the interrupt comes.
 Of course, its goal is to service the interrupting device properly.
 Even more important, though, the ISR must completely preserve the context of the system.

-ISRs are called with the main line code in any sort of state, running any sort of routine.
-A null ISR must at the very least execute a return with all program parameters restored intact so the main line code is not corrupted.
+ISRs are called with the main line code in any sort of state, execute a return with all program parameters restored intact so the main line code is not corrupted.
 A well written ISR will be invoked transparently.
 Destroy a register, and the code will eventually crash.

 ISRs generally take the following form: